 |Teeth Whitening Home Kit||480|

 Teeth whitening is a procedure to lighten the natural colour of your teeth without removing any of the tooth surfaces.
-The two most common methods are in-office whitening and using teeth whitening trays and gels.
+The two most common methods are In-office Teeth Whitening and using teeth whitening trays and gels.

 Dental whitening home kits take longer to achieve the desired results than in-office bleaching but they are more convenient time-wise and cost-effective.
 Depending on the strength of peroxide in the gel, these clear trays are usually worn a couple of hours a day or overnight and could take anywhere from 3 days to a couple of weeks before any results are noticed.